deta/cloud-docs/docs/Lib.md

 ```

 :::note
 `?contains` only works for a list of strings if checking for membership in a list; it does not apply to list of other data types.
-You can store your lists always as a list of strings if you want to use this query.
+You can store your lists always as a list of strings if you want to check for membership.
 :::

 ## Contact